 Alternative Provision by Ackerman Pierce has a specific Whistleblowing Policy which encourages staff to raise concerns and also provides details of outside organisations that staff can approach for support and advice.
 Alternative Provision by Ackerman Pierce aims to have an open and honest culture where safeguarding is responded to effectively, and both staff feel safe, supported and able to voice any concerns that they have in the knowledge that they will be responded to.
+This will result in a LADO referral.

-19. Summary
+20. Summary